Executive Summary

 cat(project_partners_text)

-Since 2023, the Society for Ecosystem Restoration Northern British Columbia (SERNbc), with support from the Ministry of Transportation and Infrastructure, has been actively involved in planning, coordinating, and conducting fish passage restoration efforts within the Nechako River, Lower Chilako River, Morkhill River, Upper Fraser River, and François Lake watershed groups which are sub-basins of the Upper Fraser River watershed.
+Since 2023, the Society for Ecosystem Restoration Northern British Columbia (SERNbc) has been actively involved in planning, coordinating, and conducting fish passage restoration efforts within the Nechako River, Lower Chilako River, Morkill River, Upper Fraser River, and François Lake watershed groups, which are sub-basins of the Upper Fraser River watershed.
+That work was supported internally by SERNbc and through the Ministry of Transportation and Infrastructure, and produced the region’s 2023 reporting.
+The project is now also supported by the Habitat Conservation Trust Foundation, alongside Skeena fish passage restoration planning, together forming the Northern British Columbia Fish Passage Restoration project (CAT26-0-636).

 The primary objective of this project is to identify and prioritize fish passage barriers within study areas, develop comprehensive restoration plans to address these barriers, and foster momentum for broader ecosystem restoration initiatives.
 While the primary focus is on fish passage, this work also serves as a lens through which to view the broader ecosystems, leveraging efforts to build capacity for ecosystem restoration and improving our understanding of watershed health.
 We recognize that the health of life - such as our own - and the health of our surroundings are interconnected, with our overall well-being dependent on the health of our environment.

-Although the main purpose of this report is to document field work data and results, it also builds on reporting from past field activities and all reports can be considered living documents that can be updated and improved over time.
-In addition to the numerous assessments at sites undocumented in past years of the project, field activities in 2024 were also conducted at sites where habitat confirmations were previously documented within the reports linked below.
-The reports for these sites were edited and updated with data.
+Although the main purpose of this report is to document 2025 field work data and results, it also builds on reporting from past field activities and all reports can be considered living documents that can be updated and improved over time.

 if (params$project_region == "peace") {